fordsfords/lsim/README.md

 * The "step" command is the performance-critical part that actually simulates the circuit.
 * It is very easy to get the system into an unstable state.
-For example, wire two NAND gates into an SR latch and connect two switches to the S and R inputs respectively.
+For example, wire two NAND gates into an SR latch and connect a switch to both the S and R inputs.
-Then, in the same step, move both switches from 0 to 1.
+Then just move the switch to 1.
 This will trigger infinite oscillation.
 But in real life it is almost impossible for two independent events to happen at exactly the same time, and an SR latch will behave properly if there is even the slightest difference in event arrival time.
 My solution is to have external events (each switch movement) run the engine before the clock tick.
-This will still catch an incorrectly designed circuit by letting it go unstable, but will make sure that the clock transitions asynchronously to any external events, like switches being moved.
+The user still has a responsibility to avoid bad designs (like connecting both S and R inputs to the same switch - it makes no sense - instead use two switches; moving the first will run the engine and moving the second will run it again, and all will be stable.)

 ## Circuit Entry Language